Emil Zátopek: Early years

-Zátopek was the seventh child in a modest family.
-Aged 16, he began working in the Bata shoe factory in Zlín.
-Zátopek says that "One day, the factory sports coach, who was very strict, pointed at four boys, including me, and ordered us to run in a race.
+Zátopek was born in Kopřivnice as the seventh child in a family of modest means.
+Aged 16, he began working at the Baťa shoe factory in Zlín.
+Zátopek recalled that "One day, the factory sports coach, who was very strict, pointed at four boys, including me, and ordered us to run in a race.
 I protested that I was weak and not fit to run, but the coach sent me for a physical examination, and the doctor said that I was perfectly well.
 So I had to run, and when I got started, I felt I wanted to win.
 But I only came in second.
 That was the way it started."
-Zátopek finished second out of the field of 100.
-After that point, he began to take a serious interest in running.
-He joined the local athletic club, where he developed his own training programme, modelled on what he had read about the great Finnish Olympian Paavo Nurmi.
+Zátopek finished second in a field of 100.
+After that, he took up a serious interest in running.
+He joined a local athletic club where he developed his own training program modeled on what he had read about the great Finnish Olympian Paavo Nurmi.

 A mere four years later, in 1944, Zátopek broke the Czechoslovak records for 2,000, 3,000 and 5,000 metres.
-At the end of the war he joined the Czechoslovak Army, where he was gradually given more time for his gruelling training regimen.
+At the end of the war, he joined the Czechoslovak Army, where he was gradually given more time for his gruelling training regimen.